dubcyfor3/dubcyfor3.github.io/_pages/about.md

 🔥 News
 ------
+- [2025/11] 🎉🎉 Two papers accepted to **HPCA 2026**!
+One of them features our work *Focus*: A Streaming Concentration Architecture for Efficient Vision-Language Models.
+Paper and code will be released soon.
 - [2025/08] Check out our work DPad, a training-free acceleration method for **Diffusion LLMs**, now available on on [arXiv](https://arxiv.org/abs/2508.14148)!
 - [2025/08] Wrapped up my internship at NVIDIA, where I worked on the **FlashInfer** project.
 I developed high-performance and customizable attention kernels with **CuTe DSL**, optimized for Blackwell GPUs.
 - [2025/06] Honored to be named a **DAC 2025 Young Fellow**.